 Mind Institute Qatar Mental Health Services.
 Psychotherapy

-Our ability by Psychotherapy to regulate our emotions, or as Ms. Schwartz refers to as emotional homeostasis is not something we are born with, but rather something we learn from the earliest interactions with our mothers or primary caregivers.
-Neuroscience and Epigenetics research has now shown us that whatever genetic proclivity a child may have toward emotional sensitivity that would incline them toward mental illness can be neutralized by a sensitive and nurturing mother or primary caregiver who spends her days in the first three years buffering her child from stress, regulating her emotions from moment to moment and only slowly introducing frustration that a child can manage or cope with thereby increasing that child’s emotional security and ability to tolerate stress.
+Emotional regulation, also known as emotional homeostasis, is not something we are born with but something we learn from our earliest interactions with our mothers or primary caregivers.
+Neuroscience and epigenetics research has shown that a child’s emotional sensitivity can be neutralized by a sensitive and nurturing mother or primary caregiver who spends time buffering the child from stress, regulating their emotions from moment to moment, and slowly introducing manageable frustration.

-Research has also shown that when a child, adolescent or adult enters into psychodynamic or reflective psychotherapy that provides nurturing, empathy and insight into an individual’s emotional needs, only then can the process of interrupted development of the ability to regulate emotions take place.
-The right brain which is responsible for emotional regulation and whose development may have been disrupted in childhood actually starts to develop again.
+Research has shown that psychodynamic or reflective psychotherapy, which provides nurturing, empathy, and insight into an individual’s emotional needs, can help to interrupt the development of the inability to regulate emotions.
+The right brain, responsible for emotional regulation, can develop again through psychotherapy.

-So what does this say about our nation that we are medicating away our social and relational problems and putting our children at great risk for addiction not to mention a lifetime of pain and suffering and possible long term neurological consequences we have yet to uncover.
-When we avoid pain in the present by medicating it away rather than looking at the relationships that may be causing it we may only be deferring that pain to a later date in which case the intensity of the pain is greater.
+The trend of medicating away social and relational problems puts our children at risk for addiction and long-term neurological consequences.
+Avoiding pain by medicating it away may only defer that pain to a later date in which case the intensity of the pain is greater.